kachki/Tabtune/README.md

 - **Remove Tabs from View:** Temporarily hide tabs from the TabTune interface (restore with Refresh).
 - **Persistent State:** Removed tabs stay hidden until you choose to refresh.
 - **Dark Mode:** Toggle between light and dark themes with a single click.
+- **Double-Click to Activate**: Double-click any tab in the popup to instantly switch to it and focus its window.
 - **Modern, Responsive UI:** Clean, user-friendly popup with smooth controls and visual feedback.

 ## Tech Stack